 21. Gross Anatomy.
 This course is devoted to a systematic dissection of the human body.
 The instruction is largely individual and the work of the student is made as independent as possible.
 Twenty-five hours a week from September 24 to January 30, first semester of the first year.

 DR. MASON, DR. TOMPKINS, DR. HIBBITTS and MR. DRIBBEN.

-^{-}On leave of absence 1936-1937.
+^{-}Resignation effective July 1, 1937.